ssocolow/htpm/README.md

 # htpm
 This is a project to develop a human trajectory prediction model/method.
-(shtp means standard human trajectory prediction)
+Inspired by https://github.com/xuehaouwa/SS-LSTM (shtp means standard human trajectory prediction)

 ## Quick Start